venkatesh2100/projects/portfolio/README.md

 # portfolio

 ### Task TODO DO:
--[] Make Rocket animation when ever hover On Switch Button.
+- [ ] Make Rocket animation when ever hover On Switch Button.
--[x] Make Dark mode Like one which is like Nextjs website -[] Implement more blogs [1]
+- [x] Make Dark mode Like one which is like Nextjs website
+- [ ] Implement more blogs [1]
--[] Create a special for creating Blogs in the Md format [60]
+- [ ] Create a special for creating Blogs in the Md format [60]